lafranceinsoumise/jlm-video-subtitles/english-ressources/how-to-involve-yourself.md

 You are here: [Homepage](README.md) > English Ressources > [How to involve yourself](how-to-involve-yourself.md)

 # How to involve yourself
-*Please check the english subtitles Project tab (https://github.com/jlm2017/jlm-english-subtitles/projects/1).*
+*Please check the English subtitles Project tab (https://github.com/jlm2017/jlm-video-subtitles/projects/1).*
 Feel free to add any comments on cards/issues!
-- **Wanna create new subtitles?** Go to this point: https://github.com/jlm2017/jlm-english-subtitles/blob/master/README.md#create-new-subtitles
+- **Wanna create new subtitles?** Go to this point: https://github.com/jlm2017/jlm-video-subtitles/blob/master/README.md#create-new-subtitles
-- **Wanna check existing subtitles?** Go to this point: https://github.com/jlm2017/jlm-english-subtitles/blob/master/README.md#correct--proofread-subitted-subtitles
+- **Wanna check existing subtitles?** Go to this point: https://github.com/jlm2017/jlm-video-subtitles/blob/master/README.md#correct--proofread-subitted-subtitles

 ## Process
 ### Create new subtitles
 #### Which video to choose?
 If some videos (with [subtitles] in the title) **are listed in the ```Draft``` column**, you can choose one and assign yourself to it.
 If **they aren't any videos** to do, or **you've began a particular one**, please follow this process:
-  - Create an issue (https://github.com/jlm2017/jlm-english-subtitles/issues/new), using this model: https://github.com/jlm2017/jlm-english-subtitles/issues/1
+  - Create an issue (https://github.com/jlm2017/jlm-video-subtitles/issues/new), using this model: https://github.com/jlm2017/jlm-video-subtitles/issues/1
   - Assign yourself to it
   - Set appropriate flags on it
-  - Go to the project page (https://github.com/jlm2017/jlm-english-subtitles/projects/1)
+  - Go to the project page (https://github.com/jlm2017/jlm-video-subtitles/projects/1)
   - Click on Add cards, it opens a panel containing your issue
   - Drag and drop your issue in the Draft column
   - You're done, congratulations!